Trigana Air: Safety

-On January 3, 2018, Trigana Air was awarded the dubious title of the worst in airline safety with a one-star rating out of seven by Airlines Ratings.
+On January 3, 2018, Airline Ratings awarded Trigana Air the dubious honor as one of the worst in the world in regards to safety, with a one-star rating out of seven.
 The other airlines rated worst were North Korea's Air Koryo, Suriname's Blue Wing Airlines and Nepal's Buddha Air, Nepal Airlines, Tara Air and Yeti Airlines.